mainmatter/svelte-workshop/1-intro-to-svelte.iapresenter/text.md

 ---

-## Sveltekit
+## SvelteKit
 	The new kid in town

 - 2020, the decision was made to move away from Sapper,
-- rebranding as Sveltekit and giving it the final push towards its v1.0 release.
+- rebranding as SvelteKit and giving it the final push towards its v1.0 release.

-- late 2022, Sveltekit 1.0 was released (already used before 1.0, was just a cuts for "no more breaking changes").
+- late 2022, SvelteKit 1.0 was released (already used before 1.0, was just a cuts for "no more breaking changes").

 ---